 I am prone to turning leftovers into soups – with much success.
 This particular soup is awesome.
 It’s made with leftover Aloo Gobi Curry, a traditional Indian dish with cauliflowers, potatoes and tomato.
 It’s so savoury!
 Here’s a plan: Enjoy the curry one day, the soup the next.

 About 3 cups (750 mL) leftover Aloo Gobi Curry (1 lb/500 g)

 2 cups (500 mL) low-sodium chicken or vegetable stock

 Kosher salt to taste

-In medium pan, bring Aloo Gobi and stock to simmer on medium-high heat.
-Reduce heat to medium-low and simmer about 15 minutes, until vegetables are very tender.
+In medium pan, heat Aloo Gobi Curry and stock on medium-high heat.
+When liquid comes to boil, reduce heat to medium-low.
+Simmer 15 minutes, or until vegetables are very soft.

-Using blender, purée in batches until very smooth.
-Stir in milk before serving.
-Add salt if needed.
+Using blender, purée in batches until smooth.
+Stir in milk.
+Add salt.

-- Adjust the quantity of liquid up or down to suit the amount of leftover Aloo Gobi you have.
+- Adjust the quantity of liquid up or down to suit the amount of leftover curry that you have.

 Oh No: Do not boil this soup once you have added the milk.
 Reheat it gently.

 CREDIT: SUSAN SAMPSON